-The Tumaini University Dar es Salaam College (TUDARCo) internal quality assurance system is guided by TUDARCo's mission, vision, values and objectives.
+The Dar es Salaam Tumaini University (DarTU) internal quality assurance system is guided by DarTU's mission, vision, values and objectives.
 It is a part of routine operations.
 The main purpose for our Internal Quality Assurance (IQA) is to ensure continuous improvement in the mandated activities.
-Quality Assurance is a of whole College responsibility the fraternity: management, support/administrative staff, other staff and students.
+Quality Assurance is a responsibility of the whole community: management, academics, support/administrative staff, other staff and students.
 It helps to have a co-ordinated system of IQA that is applied consistently across the institution, while recognizing discipline variations and the different external demands placed on different disciplines.
 A single system ensures equity, placing the same level of expectations and action on all discipline areas, and allows for cross-disciplinary dialogue and sharing of good practices.

-It is also useful to have such a structure in place, which can speak for the College on quality issues.
-It is on this premise that the Unit for Quality Assurance (QAU) has been established.
-The roles of QAU are to co-ordinate and facilitate Quality Assurance activities at institutional level to ensure a system approach to Quality Assurance.
-We believe that quality is not something 'done to people'; therefore the central office merely has a facilitation role to ensure quality improvement.
+It is also useful to have such a structure in place, which can speak for the University on quality issues.
+It is on this premise that the Unit for Quality Assurance (QAQI) has been established.
+The roles of QAQI are to co-ordinate and facilitate Quality Assurance activities at institutional level to ensure a system approach to Quality Assurance.
+We believe that quality is not something "done to people"; therefore the central office merely has a facilitation role to ensure quality improvement.
 The responsibility of internal quality is delegated to operating units.
-Each Directorate/Institute/Faculty/Department/Unit is responsible for the quality of its mandated activities.
+Each Directorate/Institute/Schools/Department/Unit is responsible for the quality of its mandated activities.
 The quality is maintained, improved, and evaluated through a quality assurance system that covers all areas of operation in both academic and administration.